My (Fantastic) Marco Island Tips

 Welcome to my beginners guide!
 I wanted to share all my best Marco Island tips so you can fully enjoy your first visit to this amazing area of Florida.

-Ahh, Marco Island.
-It doesn’t get any better than Marco.
+Hmmm, where to go in Marco Island?
+Good question.
+To be honest with everyone, it doesn’t get any better than Marco.
 This place will always hold a special spot on my “favorite destinations” list.
 First of all, I have been visiting Marco Island since I was an infant, so I would like to think I have some attachment to this slice of paradise off southwest Florida’s Gulf Coast, haha.

 Thanks to all my family vacations, I really love this destination, and want to share my passion with you guys in the hopes that you might one day experience it too.
 Sure, part of me would love to keep Marco Island all to myself, like a secret piece of pirate treasure, but it’s actually pretty popular now so I don’t mind bragging about this Marco’s awesomeness on my blog.